EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL compose message_2 as follows:

+* If TYPE mod 3 = 1, C_U is omitted, otherwise C_U is not omitted.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite SUITE.
 Let X_V be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_V and store it for the length of the protocol.
-To reduce message overhead, party V can set the message field C_U in message_2 to null (still storing the actual value of C_U) if there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party U to correlate message_1 and message_2.

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE, the private authentication key of Party V, and the following parameters (further clarifications in {{COSE-sig-explained}}).
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').